-No more need to be rolling dough, adding filling or deep frying.
-These muffins are not only healthier than traditional samosas, but they are also crispy on the outside and fluffy and flavorful on the inside!
+No more need to be rolling dough, adding filling, or deep frying.
+These Potato and Peas Samosa Muffins are not only healthier than traditional samosas, but they are also crispy on the outside and fluffy and flavorful on the inside!
 This is a great way to use leftover boiled or mashed potatoes.
 For a low-fat samosa, try my Baked Samosa Recipe.

 Have you ever tried samosas?
 These muffins were such a hit, I just had to share them.
 Little Daevyd ate 4 of them and wanted more.
 I was inspired to make these since Sunday and I’m finally getting around to making them.
 I had mashed potato muffins on Sunday when I went to a fun event with some of my friends.
 One of these ladies always